Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 There are two forms of return expression: a simple return expression, specified using the `return` keyword, which returns from the innermost [function declaration][Function declaration] (or [Anonymous function declaration][Anonymous function declarations]) and a labeled return expression of the form `return@Context` where `Context` may be one of the following:

 - The name of one of the enclosing function declarations, which refers to this function.
-  If several declarations match one name, it is a compile-time error;
+  If several declarations match one name, the `return` is considered to be from the nearest matching function;
 - If `return@Context` is inside a lambda expression body, the name of the function **using** this lambda expression as its argument may be used as `Context` to refer to the lambda literal itself.
 - TODO(return from a labeled lambda)